The 5 Best Time Management Books to Transform Your Productivity

 3. Find small pockets of time for reading.
 This can be as simple as 10 minutes a day to sneak in a few pages.
 Or even make this small pocket a part of your daily routine.
 For instance, use 10 minutes of reading as your transition task between work and home or as a part of your bedtime wind-down routine.

 4. Struggling to feel motivated to make the time?
-Try having both a self-help and “fun” book on hand.
+Try having both a self-help and a "fun" book on hand.
 You may not feel like a thought-provoking deep dive all of the time.
-So jump into your “fun” book.
-Or when you’re feeling more inspired, grab that time management read.
+So jump into your "fun" book in those moments.
+Or when you're feeling more inspired, grab that time management read.
 This can make reading seem more appealing and like a get-to-do, not a must-do.

 Happy reading, my friends!